Melon Market Cap Reaches $57.42 Million (MLN)

-Melon (CURRENCY:MLN) traded 8.2% lower against the US dollar during the one day period ending at 15:00 PM E.T. on December 7th.
-One Melon coin can now be purchased for approximately $38.88 or 0.00121884 BTC on major exchanges.
-Melon has a total market cap of $57.42 million and $6.43 million worth of Melon was traded on exchanges in the last day.
-Over the last seven days, Melon has traded up 3.3% against the US dollar.
+Melon (CURRENCY:MLN) traded 8.2% lower against the US dollar during the 24 hour period ending at 17:00 PM ET on December 13th.
+During the last seven days, Melon has traded up 3.3% against the US dollar.
+Melon has a market capitalization of $57.42 million and $6.43 million worth of Melon was traded on exchanges in the last 24 hours.
+One Melon coin can now be bought for about $38.88 or 0.00121884 BTC on popular cryptocurrency exchanges.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.